Ranketta

 • Share of voice: Your share of the answer space when AI responds.
 See Share of Voice →

-• Mentioned: Whether your brand was explicitly mentioned in the citation context.
+• Mentioned: Whether your brand was explicitly mentioned when that source was used.
 Being cited is good; being mentioned is better.

 What Ranketta tracks

-For each citation, we track domain, URL, category (editorial, reference, competitor, etc.), and trends over time.
+For each citation we track domain, URL, domain type, page type, usage rate, mention status, and trends over time.
 Understanding citations helps you see which sources AI trusts and where to focus your efforts.

 View citations →